DellGEOS/AzureLocalDeploymentWorkshop/README.md

 ## About the workshop

-Since the transition from Azure Stack HCI 22H2, to 23H2, and the evolution to Azure Local, the overall solution has grown in complexity - firewall and outbound connectvity, identity integration, Azure permissions, network configuration and more, and whilst the documentation is improving, the availability of a fast-to-deploy sandbox environment with accompanying documentation, that can be used to accurately mimic a real-world physical deployment has been sorely lacking.
+Since the transition from Azure Stack HCI 22H2, to 23H2, and the evolution to Azure Local, the overall solution has grown in complexity - firewall and outbound connectivity, identity integration, Azure permissions, network configuration and more, and whilst the documentation is improving, the availability of a fast-to-deploy sandbox environment with accompanying documentation, that can be used to accurately mimic a real-world physical deployment has been sorely lacking.
 That's where this workshop comes in.

 ## How is this different to other environments and jumpstarts?